greenelab/deep-review/manuscript.md

 Moreover, Wu et al. examined the use of neural word embeddings for clinical abbreviation disambiguation [@pWpK5WUq].
 Liu et al. exploited task-oriented resources to learn word embeddings for clinical abbreviation expansion [@LeLKNlsR].

-Relation extraction is a task of detecting and classifying semantic relationship between entities from the literature.
+Relation extraction involves detecting and classifying semantic relationships between entities from the literature.
 At present, kernel methods or feature-based approaches are commonly applied [@c6gbPCdT; @Sn8TwSQK; @X909h5sz].
-There are several proposals of using deep learning in the biomedical relation tasks because it can relieve the feature sparsity and engineering problems.
+Deep learning can relieve the feature sparsity and engineering problems.
-Some studies focused on jointly extracting biomedical entities as well as their relations simultaneously [@MmcdzBXf; @1F5aZYjOB], while others applied deep learning on relation classification with given entities.
+Some studies focused on jointly extracting biomedical entities and relations simultaneously [@MmcdzBXf; @1F5aZYjOB], while others applied deep learning on relation classification given the relevant entities.
-For example, Peng and Lu proposed a multichannel dependency-based CNN and Hua and Quan proposed a shortest path based CNN for the sentence-based protein-protein extraction task [@1H4fyFU1f; @19r6xFsZQ; @ULZPgbOq].
+For example, both multichannel dependency-based CNNs [@1H4fyFU1f] and shortest path-based CNNs [@19r6xFsZQ; @ULZPgbOq] are well-suited for sentence-based protein-protein extraction.
 Jiang et al. proposed a biomedical domain-specific word embedding model to reduce the manual labor of designing semantic representation for the same task [@MY6FXgFn].
-Gu et al. employed a maximum entropy model and a CNN model for chemical-induced disease relation extraction at inter- and intra-sentence level, respectively [@14afj7TT1].
+Gu et al. employed a maximum entropy model and a CNN model for chemical-induced disease relation extraction at the inter- and intra-sentence level, respectively [@14afj7TT1].
-For drug-drug interaction, Zhao et al. used a CNN that employs word embeddings with the syntactic information of a sentence as well as features of POS tags and dependency trees [@8NrcroGt].
+For drug-drug interaction, Zhao et al. used a CNN that employs word embeddings with the syntactic information of a sentence as well as features of  part-of-speech tags and dependency trees [@8NrcroGt].
-Masaki et al. experimented with an attention CNN, and Yi et al. a recurrent neural network model (RNN) model with multiple attention layers [@zUPTZa6w; @M6JCKCLX].
+Asada et al. experimented with an attention CNN [@zUPTZa6w], and Yi et al. a RNN model with multiple attention layers [@M6JCKCLX].
-In both cases, it is a single model with attention mechanism, which allows the decoder to "attend" to different parts of the source sentence.
+In both cases, it is a single model with attention mechanism, which allows the decoder to focus on different parts of the source sentence.
 As a result, it does not require dependency parsing or training multiple models.
-Both attention CNN and RNN have comparable results, but the CNN model has an advantage in that it can be easily computed in parallel, hence making it faster with recent Graphical Processing Units (GPUs).
+Both attention CNN and RNN have comparable results, but the CNN model has an advantage in that it can be easily computed in parallel, hence making it faster with recent graphics processing units (GPUs).

-For biotopes event extraction, Li et al. employed CNN and distributed representation while Mehryary et al. used long-short term memory (LSTM) networks to extract complicate relations [@ztw1ugBP; @1AkznVzFs].
+For biotopes event extraction, Li et al. employed CNN and distributed representation [@ztw1ugBP] while Mehryary et al. used long short-term memory (LSTM) networks to extract complicated relations [@1AkznVzFs].
-Li et al. applied word embedding to extract complete events from biomedical text and archived the results comparable to the state-of-the-art systems [@E0XYyYBe].
+Li et al. applied word embedding to extract complete events from biomedical text and achieved results comparable to the state-of-the-art systems [@E0XYyYBe].
-There are also some works that identified event triggers rather than the complete event [@XbkgrcMy;  @z8hmfrmY].
+There are also approaches that identify event triggers rather than the complete event [@XbkgrcMy; @z8hmfrmY].
-Taken together, it appears that deep learning models outperform traditional kernel methods or feature-based approaches by 1-5% in f-score.
+Taken together, deep learning models outperform traditional kernel methods or feature-based approaches by 1-5% in f-score.
 Among various deep learning approaches, CNN stands out as the most popular model both in terms of computational complexity and performance, while RNN has achieved continuous progress.

 Information retrieval is a task of finding relevant text that satisfies an information need from within a large document collection.
 While deep learning has not yet achieved the same level of success in this area as seen in others, the recent surge of interest and work suggest that this may be quickly changing.
-For example, Mohan et al. described a deep learning approach to modeling the relevance of a document's text to a query, applied to the entire biomedical literature [@zPnsAqyX].
+For example, Mohan et al. described a deep learning approach to modeling the relevance of a document's text to a query, which they applied to the entire biomedical literature [@zPnsAqyX].

-In the clinical domain, Jagannatha and Yu employed a bidirectional LSTM RNN structure to extract adverse drug events from electronic health records [@102FYgQFg].
+In the clinical domain, Jagannatha and Yu employed a bidirectional LSTM structure to extract adverse drug events from electronic health records [@102FYgQFg].
-Choi et al. developed Doctor AI, a RNN-based model that can learn efficient patient representation from a large amount of longitudinal patient records and predict diagnosis and medication code of EHR [@11tMRPqto].
+Choi et al. developed Doctor AI, a RNN-based model that can learn efficient patient representation from a large amount of longitudinal patient records and predict diagnosis and EHR medication codes [@11tMRPqto].
 Minarro-Giménez et al. applied the word2vec [@1GhHIDxuW] deep learning toolkit to medical corpora and evaluated the efficiency of word2vec in identifying properties of pharmaceuticals based on mid-sized, unstructured medical text corpora without any additional background knowledge [@sePDg4mZ].
 Lin et al. investigated using CNN to extract temporal relations [@8YmxYueq].
-Karimi et al. investigated the applicability of deep learning at autocoding of radiology reports using the International Classification of Diseases [@4QDXEv4C; @zVoUcFPZ].
+Karimi et al. investigated the applicability of deep learning at autocoding radiology reports using ICD [@4QDXEv4C; @zVoUcFPZ].

 To summarize, deep learning has shown promising results in many biomedical text mining tasks and applications.
-But to further realize its full potential in this domain, either large size of labeled data and/or technical advancements in current methods coping with limited labeled data are required.
+But to realize its full potential in this domain, either large size of labeled data or technical advancements in current methods coping with limited labeled data are required.

 ### Electronic health records